gar1t/e2/doc/tutorial.rst

 Provided we can start this service, our client handlers can us this API without worrying about a ``Db`` reference.
-This is the value of a *service* -- as long as the service is available, it's easy to use!
+This is the value of a *service* -- as long as it's running, just use it!

+Let's take a moment to review this new service of ours.

 Service Behavior
 ----------------